Silver Dust: Rise — The Age Of Decadence (2016-2017)

-In early 2016, Silver Dust unveiled the name and cover of their new album named The Age Of Decadence.
-On February 6, 2016, the band released the second music video of its history for one of the songs of the new album, My Heart Is My Savior.
+In early 2016, Silver Dust unveiled the name and cover of their new album The Age Of Decadence.
+On February 6, 2016, the band released the second music video for one of the songs from the new album, "My Heart Is My Savior".

-On March 4, 2016, Silver Dust plays for the first time the songs of the new album, The Age Of Decadence, during a concert organized especially for the occasion in Neuchâtel.
-During the same night, the band also unveiled a new show thought up to go along with the album using an atmosphere combining the good and the bad, often represented by references to white magic and black magic.
-A large screen representing a magic mirror appears on stage and is used to show images in relation to the songs being played.
-In addition, the show is marked by the appearance of many actors, including a cursed couple and some characters dressed with black cloaks and masks.
+On March 4, 2016, Silver Dust played the songs from the new album for the first time, during a concert organized in Neuchâtel.
+During the same night, the band unveiled a new show that would accompany the album, featuring themese of good and bad often represented through references to white magic and black magic.
+A large screen representing a magic mirror appeared on stage and was used to show images related to the played songs.
+In addition, the show was marked by the appearance of actors, including a cursed couple and some characters dressed in black cloaks and masks.

-On April 7, 2016, Silver Dust won the finale of a contest organized by the famous Greenfield Festival and, as a result, was selected to share the stage with Nightwish and Amon Amarth.
-A few weeks later, the bands released a new music video in collaboration with Carlyn Monnin, a Swiss lyric soprano, who puts her voice on the unplugged version of the song Forgive Me.
+On April 7, 2016, Silver Dust won the finale of a contest organized by the Greenfield Festival and, as a result, was selected to share the stage with Nightwish and Amon Amarth.
+A few weeks later, the band released a new music video in collaboration with Carlyn Monnin, a Swiss lyric soprano, who contributed her voice on the unplugged version of the song "Forgive Me".